-One of the key principles of CI is Do-It-Yourself.
-We at CI do everything we can to enable our members to do as much as possible themselves.
+One of the key principles of culture99 is Do-It-Yourself.
+We do everything we can to enable our members to do as much as possible themselves.

 About DIY.
 One video.
 Two minutes.

 Below is what you find under DIY on CI.
 If necessary, and only when truly necessary, will I guide members through those steps.
 Guide in the sense of accompany, direct, support.

 You want to address cultural differences.
 Before you jump in you might want to assess the situation.
 Via an audit.
 It tells you which topics on CI are immediately helpful.
 It tells us at CI about which topics we should create new content.

 Step 1 – Learn